Transitions Care Manager

 The network is also responsible for the implementation and execution of our managed care contracts, medical management services, quality improvement programs, data analysis, and information services.

-The Transition Liaison is a hospital-based position responsible for ensuring that Steward's ACO risk patients is highly coordinated with high quality and cost-efficient outcomes.
+Position Purpose: The Transition Liaison is a hospital-based position responsible for ensuring that Steward's ACO risk patients is highly coordinated with high quality and cost-efficient outcomes.
 The position is focused on patient identification, optimal discharge disposition planning, patient education and coordination across the continuum of care.
 The Transition Liaison focuses on 1.) identifying barriers to discharge to meet hospital metrics such as length of stay, and readmission prevention, 2.) appropriately referring patients into Steward’s internal care management programs, and 3.) aiming to get patients to the appropriate level of care in the post-acute care space.
 The Transition Liaison, provides support to the clinical team including case management by adhering to standardized work flows that support appropriate next level of care planning and sharing program data with appropriate hospital staff.
 This role works closely with the patient's clinical team, case management, physical therapy, and post discharge planning resources available at the time of discharge.
 This position will involve both in-house and telephonic management of patients.

 - Implements ACO Risk/ BPCIA Program strategy within Steward Hospitals, focused on high quality, cost- efficient care, including but not limited to:

 - Performs patient centered standardized assessments including SDOH barriers and readmission risk

 - Coordinates care across the continuum – example daily huddles with PAC partners

 - Refers member beneficiaries to appropriate SHCN Care Management Programs, provides warm handoff

 - Develops strong working relationships with key hospital personnel and post-acute care partners